electrifier/.github-private/profile/README.md

-# The private electrifier.org GitHub Repository
+# electrifier.org GitHub Member Area

 🍪 You're not supposed to be here, u know?